Friday, June 20, 2025

 Last year it was leggy and about four-feet tall but still pretty and loaded with yellow blooms.
 This year, my beloved gave it some attention by pinching it back, and it is more beautiful than ever.

 This flower is resilient; it perseveres; it survives every storm, no matter how severe, and comes out smelling like a mum.
 I want to be like this flower.
-I want to survive the storms, and after they pass over, bloom again.
+I want to survive the storms, and after they pass over, I want to bloom again.
 I am not quite there yet, but maybe I will be, someday.

 Sunday, June 02, 2024